 There are two options to address events that are marked as postponed:

 - Outright Cancel: The PDGA will cancel the event and refund the sanctioning fees.

-- Postpone: The PDGA will mark the events as POSTPONED.
-Once you obtain new approved dates, let us know and we will change the dates and remove the POSTPONED marking.
+- Leave as Postponed until you have a new approved date when sanctioning is officially approved for your geographic area.
+Once you obtain new approved dates, let us know and we will change the dates, and remove the Postponed designation.

-Once you determine which option is best for your event, contact the PDGA Tour Staff to initiate the process.
+Once you determine which option is best for your event, contact the PDGA Event Support Staff to initiate the process at [email protected].

 Can I get a refund for my insurance certificate that I already received?

 Yes, contact the PDGA Office Manager for refund requests.